• Skip to primary navigation

 • Preheat oven to 350°F.

-• Put the ham in the center of a large piece of aluminum foil that is large enough to wrapped around the ham.
-Place in a shallow roasting pan or baking dish.
+• Put the 6 pound boneless smoked spiral ham in the center of a large piece of aluminum foil that is large enough to wrap around the ham in a shallow roasting pan or baking dish.

 • Brush half of the maple glaze (recipe below) over the ham.